zonski/hello-javafx-maven-example/README.md

 * Change the groupId in the pom.xml to use com.yourcompany instead of com.zenjava
 * Change the artifactId in the pom.xml to be your-project-name instead of hello-jfx-maven-example
 * Change the base package being use for the Java files to be com.yourcompany instead of com.zenjava
+* Change the keystore used to be one that matches your company

 If you don't have a company name, use a nickname or working name for yourself, e.g. com.yourname.